Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/topic-structure.md

 # Topic Structure
 Topics are a type of categorization for knowledge base articles.
-You can create a hierarchical structure using topics in order to provide a logical grouping of articles and a way to easily navigate through to the knowledge that users are looking for.
+You can create a hierarchical structure using topics to provide a logical grouping of articles and a way to easily navigate through to the knowledge that users are looking for.

 ## Before you begin
 * To create and manage topics, you must have either the Knowledge Administrator role or the Knowledge Manager role assigned to you.